darkerego/blitzkloud/README.md

 - Options for packing, obfuscation, compilation
 - More details in the README about how this all works
 - Port backwards so payload is Python2 compatible
-- Eliminate dependencies (like requests), rewrite using raw sockets